 Information obligations and right to withdraw

-This obligation to provide investors with information is met by providing an information sheet that complies with the terms of the AltFG and the Alternative Financing Information Regulation (AltF-InfoV; Alternativfinanzierungs-Informationsverordnung).
+This obligation to provide investors with information is met by providing an information document (see “Information document in accordance with the AltFG”) that complies with the terms of the AltFG and the Alternative Financing Information Regulation (AltF-InfoV; Alternativfinanzierungs-Informationsverordnung).
 The information should be checked for coherence, completeness and comprehensibility by, for example, an auditor, a lawyer, a notary, a management consultant, an asset manager or the responsible audit association in the case of a cooperative.

 Platform operators as defined in the AltFG also face numerous obligations:

-- obligations in relation to prevention of money laundering, particularly identification of Investors;
+- obligations in relation to prevention of money laundering, particularly identification of investors;

-- publication of their annual financial Statements;
+- publication of their annual financial statements;

-Administrative sanctions and enforcement
+Administrative penalties and Enforcement